 - Dead → Dead

-In the Formula column, you reference transition probabilities that you created on the Variables page.
-Once you have described the probabilities of transitioning from a particular state to all other states, and you want to specify the probability of staying in the starting state, you can simply use the keyword, 'C', which stands for “complement” in hēRo3.
-When you specify a transition probability as “C”, hēRo3 automatically calculates its value as one minus all other probabilities of transition from that state, ensuring that the sum of all your probabilities always equals one.
+In the Formula column, you reference transition probabilities that you created on the Parameters page.
+Once you have described the probabilities of transitioning from a particular state to all other states, and you want to specify the probability of staying in the starting state, you can simply use the keyword, 'C', which stands for ‘complement’ in hēRo3.
+When you specify a transition probability as ‘C’, hēRo3 automatically calculates its value as one minus all other probabilities of transition from that state, ensuring that the sum of all your probabilities always equals one.

 The seventh and final stop on the hēRo3 Subway in the hēRo3 Model Editor is the Summaries page.
 Summaries allow you to define the aggregate measures of outcomes and costs that you want to include in your model.
-As with Values, summaries is divided into two sections: Health Summaries and Economic Summaries.
+As with values, summaries may be categorized as either health summaries or economic summaries.

 Results & Sensitivity Analyses